 Biomedical laboratories also use beagles for cardiovascular and pulmonary studies, cancer research, and testing prosthetic devices, to name a few.
 Some veterinary and medical schools continue to use them even though feasible alternatives exist.

 Compounding this is the fact that very few beagles make it out alive from these situations.
-This is where these awesome beagle rescue groups comes in.
+This is where these awesome beagle rescue groups come in.

 The group has had its first success.
 In May, Minnesota Governor Mark Dayton signed the Beagle Freedom Bill into law, making it the first state in the nation to allow cats and dogs to be given opportunities for adoption after used by taxpayer-funded institutions.